Hand & Wrist Care | Basal Joint Arthroplasty

 What is the basal joint?

 The basal joint is located at the base of the thumb, and allows you to move the thumb toward the palm of your hand.
-This joint can be weakened due to illness, injury, or repetitive use.
+Moreover, this joint can be weakened due to illness, injury, or repetitive use.
 These injuries can cause:

 • Weakness in the ligaments (tough tissue) that attach bone to bone